hot-network/token-sale-platform/README.md

 # HOT Token Sale Launchpad
-**vite version**

-A next-generation token sale launchpad for the HOT token on Solana.
-Features real-time price data, wallet balance tracking, secure on-chain purchasing, and a seamless presale experience optimized for speed and reliability.

-## About

-This is a mainnet-ready token sale launchpad for the solana tokens, built as a modern, client-side web application using React and TypeScript.
+This is a mainnet-ready presale launchpad for the HOT token, built as a modern, client-side web application using React and TypeScript.
 It features a real-time, interactive interface for token sales, complete with wallet integration simulation and AI-powered analysis, all backed by a serverless Neon database.

 ## Tech Stack